 Upcoming IPP events to promote Indigenous businesses

-- connect Indigenous businesses with Commonwealth officers and corporates and
+- connect Indigenous businesses with Commonwealth officers and

 - increase the Commonwealth’s awareness of the range of goods and services that Indigenous businesses can provide.

 Dates for PM&C hosted presentations by Indigenous businesses in 2016 – 17 financial year will be advertised on this website when finalised.

 Queries on the Indigenous Procurement Policy can be sent to IndigenousProcurement@pmc.gov.au.

 For further information on Indigenous businesses please visit the Supply Nation Indigenous Business Direct website at Supply Nation Indigenous Business Direct.

 Indicative Indigenous Procurement Targets (number of contracts) by Portfolio

 Three per cent of new domestic Commonwealth contracts will be awarded to Indigenous businesses in 2019 - 2020.
 Interim targets apply annually to drive and track performance.